saveoursecrets/sdk/doc/social-recovery.md

 - The recovery process must occur over a prolonged period of time, so that an account owner can thwart any attempts at theft conducted by a dishonest recovery group.
 - The recovery shareholders can initiate the recovery countdown only if a threshold of shareholders agree on whom to send the encrypted recovery package to.
 Since this cannot be enforced cryptographically, the SoS backend server must enforce it.
+- The recovery shareholders should not need to be physically present in the same room for them to initiate the recovery countdown.
 - When the recovery countdown starts, the account owner and all other shareholders in the group must be alerted with push notifications or email.
 - Once the recovery countdown is completed, the backend server must distribute an encrypted package which only a threshold of the recovery group can cooperatively decrypt.
 - The recovery group must be able to decrypt the exact vaults selected by the account owner by cooperating in-person.